-The maior sections of this ouide are as follows: THU major sections or uns guide are as tonows.
+The major sections of this guide are as follows:

-Chapter Title Description 1 Overview (on page 2-1) This chapter provides a hardware overview of the SCE 1000 platform.
-2 Topology (on page 3-1) This chapter describes the possible deployment topologies of the SCE 1000 and explains how various aspects of the topology determine the configuration of the system.
-3 Installation and Maintenance (on page 4- 1) This chapter explains how to install a SCE 1000 platform in a rack or in a general tabletop installation and how to install or replace the power supply units and fan modules.
-4 Connecting the Management Interfaces and Performing Initial System Configuration (on page 5-1) This chapter explains how to connect the SCE 1000 platform to a local console and perform the initial system configuration via the setup wizard that runs automatically.
-5 Cabling the Line Ports and Completing the Installation (on page 6-1) This chapter provides instructions for cabling the Gigabit Ethernet ports for one SCE 1000 topologies and for configuring Gigabit Ethernet (GBE) interface parameters.
-6 Basic SCE 1000 Platform Operations (on page 7-1) This chapter describes how to start up the SCE 1000 platform, reboot, and shutdown.
+Chapter Title Description Chapter 1 Introduction This chapter provides a brief introduction to Cisco Service Control.
+Chapter 2 Overview ("Introduction to the SCE Platform" on page 2-1) This chapter provides a hardware overview of the SCE 1000 platform.
+Chapter 3 Topology (on page 3-1) This chapter describes the possible deployment topologies of the SCE 1000 and explains how various aspects of the topology determine the configuration of the system.
+Chapter 4 Installation and Maintenance (on page 4- 1) This chapter explains how to install a SCE 1000 platform in a rack or in a general tabletop installation and how to install or replace the power supply units and fan modules.
+Chapter 5 Connecting the Management Interfaces and Performing Initial System Configuration (on page 5-1) This chapter explains how to connect the SCE 1000 platform to a local console and perform the initial system configuration via the setup wizard that runs automatically.
+Chapter 6 Cabling the Line Ports and Completing the Installation (on page 6-1) This chapter provides instructions for cabling the Gigabit Ethernet ports for one SCE 1000 topologies and for configuring Gigabit Ethernet (GBE) interface parameters.
+Chapter 7 Basic SCE 1000 Platform Operations (on page 7-1) This chapter describes how to start up the SCE 1000 platform, reboot, and shutdown.
 It also describes how to manage configurations.
-7 Troubleshooting (on page 8-1) This chapter provides basic system startup troubleshooting information.
-A The External Optical Bypass Module (on page A-1) This appendix explains how to install the external optical bypass module.
+Chapter 8 Troubleshooting (on page 8-1) This chapter provides basic system startup troubleshooting information.
+Appendix A The External Optical Bypass Module (on page A-1) This appendix explains how to install the optional external optical bypass module.